peaBerberian/wasp-hls/README.md

   - [x] RESOLUTION: Used to describe variant in variant selection API
   - [x] FRAME-RATE: Used to describe variant in variant selection API
-  - [ ] SCORE: Not considered yet, but should be used alongside BANDWIDTH to
+  - [ ] SCORE: Not considered yet, but should be used alongside BANDWIDTH to select a variant.
+It does not seem hard to implement...
   - [ ] STABLE-VARIANT-ID: Not really needed for now (only for content steering?) used.
   - [ ] AVERAGE-BANDWIDTH: Not used yet.
-I don't know if it's useful yet. select a variant.
-It does not seem hard to implement...
+I don't know if it's useful yet.
   - [ ] SUPPLEMENTAL-CODECS: In our web use case, I'm not sure if this is only useful for track selection API or if filtering also needs to be done based on this.
   - [ ] SUBTITLES: No subtitles support for now
-  - [ ] CLOSED-CAPTIONS: We just ignore that one for now
+  - [ ] CLOSED-CAPTIONS: that one is just ignored for now
   - [ ] PATHWAY-ID: Content Steering not handled yet
   - [ ] HDCP-LEVEL: DRM are not handled for now
   - [ ] ALLOWED-CPC: DRM are not handled for now